LordAmit/Brightness/README.md

 Please test v2.4.
 Reporting bugs is appreciated.

+### Wayland Bugs

+Wayland does not provide a way to control the brightness of primary/external displays, so Brightness Controller won't work.
+It has been reported several times, and we are aware about it.
+Really, it is out of our hands.

 ## Can I have just brightness sliders - For Controlling Four displays at the same time?

 We got you covered!
 Try version 1.2.8/simpler version of Brightness Controller.